How Can You Get a Mortgage With a Tax Lien: Step-by-Step Strategies?

 Large Liens (Over $50,000): Typically require either substantial resolution progress or alternative financing products like DSCR loans that focus on property income rather than personal finances.

-Step 2: Establish a Payment Plan if Not Already in Place
+What Is Step 2: Establish a Payment Plan if Not Already in Place?

 If you cannot pay your tax lien in full, establishing a formal payment arrangement with the IRS demonstrates good faith and opens doors with many lenders.
 This step is absolutely critical for mortgage approval.